built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/appassets-and-launch-external-process.md

 In the example above we have a developer who has created a simple OpenFin Application.
 They have a .NET app that they wish to use with the OpenFin application.
 They have zipped up the app as exe.zip and placed it on their server.
 They have created a manifest.json file to specify the app asset they need, the version of OpenFin they wish to use, the permissions required and the url to load when launched (which launches the .NET app).
 The index.html page and manifest are uploaded to the server alongside the exe.zip.

 An end user installs the OpenFin Application and clicks on the desktop shortcut.
-The OpenFin installation has added the OpenFin RVM to the user's desktop.
+The OpenFin installation has added the OpenFin RVM to the user's machine.
 The desktop shortcut points to the RVM and passes the url to the manifest hosted on the developer's server.
 The RVM notes that the manifest lists an app asset and that it doesn't exist on disk.
 The RVM downloads and extracts the app asset into a versioned folder under the OpenFin Application's directory.

 When the index.html page is loaded and requests the launch of the .NET app it already exists on disk and is launched.